 - Allowing the use of other types of appropriate personal protective equipment (PPE), such as a face shield, hood, suit, gloves, etc.

-- Temporarily assigning job duties that do not require flu vaccination to perform (e.g., non-direct patient care duties)
+- Temporarily assigning job duties that do not require flu vaccination (e.g., non-direct patient care duties)

 - Reassigning the employee to a vacant position or department that does not require flu vaccination

 In addition to implementing controls to stop the spread of the flu, many employers in the United States also implement controls to prevent the spread of COVID-19 in the workplace.

 The Centers for Disease Control and Prevention (CDC) suggests that getting a flu vaccine is more important than ever as a means for protecting communities The CDC still recommends annual flu vaccination as the best way to protect against the spread of influenza and suggests that employers promote vaccination in the workplace.
 Public health authorities are the experts on preventing the spread of the flu.
 The CDC offers extensive information at the Prevent Seasonal Flu section of their website.

 JAN offers practical suggestions for preventing the spread of the flu at work, including promoting sanitary behaviors in the workplace; encouraging employees to stay home when not feeling well; limiting group interaction; allowing flexible work arrangements; and being a partner in good health by educating employees about the spread of flu and ways to stay healthy.
 For more information, see JAN’s pre-pandemic article Fighting the Flu at Work.
 Also see Accommodation Strategies for Returning to Workplace which includes both COVID-19 and flu prevention solutions.